Your Money Personality Can Affect Your _____.

 • Goal setting: Define clear, measurable, achievable, relevant, and time-bound (SMART) financial goals.
 This creates a roadmap for your actions.

 • Budgeting: Create a realistic budget that aligns with your money personality.
 If you're a spender, consider using budgeting apps that provide real-time tracking and alerts.
-If you're an avoider, enlist a friend or financial advisor for accountability.
+If you're an avoider, enlist a friend or financial advisor for accountability Most people skip this — try not to.
+Still holds up..

 • Seeking professional help: Don't hesitate to consult with a financial advisor or therapist.
-They can offer personalized advice and guidance tailored to your unique circumstances.
+They can offer personalized advice and guidance built for your unique circumstances Turns out it matters..

 • Celebrate small wins: Acknowledge your progress and celebrate milestones.
 This reinforces positive behaviors and boosts motivation.